top of page

 Community Member Workshops

-We have completed three community workshops over the last year where Inuit women have provided advice on creating the Inuit VAW shelter in Ottawa.
-They have:
+The OAC has held four community workshops since over the last year where Inuit women have provided advice on creating the Inuit VAW shelter in Ottawa.
+These workshops have guided the architects in what we are collectively creating to support the Ottawa Inuit community.

 What's Next